DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - The query plaintext is padded to 256 bytes for this vector.
 Production clients can choose larger targets for the complete encrypted DNSCrypt packet; for example, a client can target a 512-byte-or-larger UDP packet and compute the plaintext padding after subtracting DNSCrypt overhead.
 - The response plaintext is padded to the smallest multiple of 64 that holds the response plus at least one padding byte, here 64 bytes.
 The exact response padding length is otherwise an implementation choice, subject to the encrypted UDP response being no larger than the encrypted query.
-- Over TCP the encryption is identical, but each packet is prefixed with a two-byte big-endian length, and the query padding length is chosen at random as described in Query Processing.
+- Over TCP the encryption is identical, but each packet is prefixed with a two-byte big-endian length, and the query padding length is chosen at random as described in {{padding}}.
 For the fixed packets above, the 324-byte query is prefixed with `01 44`, and the 112-byte response is prefixed with `00 70`.

 ## Negative Cases

-These vectors pin the required failure behavior.

-None of them produce a distinguishable on-the-wire signal beyond "no response" or "certificate rejected".
+The following cases exercise certificate validation and packet rejection.

 1. Tampered ciphertext: flipping any byte of `<encrypted-query>` or `<encrypted-response>` makes Poly1305 verification fail.
 The receiver MUST drop the packet.

 2. Bad padding: after a successful decryption, the plaintext MUST end with a `0x80` byte followed by zero or more NUL bytes.
 A plaintext that does not MUST be rejected.

 3. Wrong `<client-magic>`: a query whose first 8 bytes do not match the `<client-magic>` of any certificate the resolver currently serves is not a DNSCrypt query for this resolver.
 The resolver MUST NOT treat it as one.

 4. Response nonce mismatch: the client MUST verify that the `<client-nonce>` prefix (first 12 bytes) of the response nonce matches an outstanding query, and otherwise drop the response.

 5. Weak public key: if the X25519 shared point is the all-zero value, the public key is of low order and the shared key MUST be rejected.

-6. Certificate outside its validity window: a certificate whose `<ts-start>`/`<ts-end>` does not include the current time MUST NOT be used, and among valid certificates the client picks the highest `<serial>`.
+6. Certificate outside its validity window: a certificate whose `<ts-start>`/`<ts-end>` does not include the current time MUST NOT be used, and selection follows {{certificate-validation}}.

-# Appendix 3: PQ Test Vector Structure
+# PQ Test Vectors {#pq-vectors}

 This appendix fixes the exact field order and byte order for PQ.

-Long cryptographic outputs, namely KEM keys and ciphertexts, the Ed25519 signature, AEAD outputs, and HKDF outputs, are left as placeholders to be filled in by a reference implementation.

-Everything structural is pinned here, so that two implementations cannot disagree about layout even before the hex values exist.
+The layouts below name the intermediate cryptographic values.
+The Generated Values subsection gives their bytes or SHA-256 digests for comparison.

 All integers are big-endian.

-Every AEAD operation is `XChaCha20_DJB-Poly1305` as defined in Appendix 1, with the 16-byte tag prepended to the ciphertext.
+Every AEAD operation is `XChaCha20_DJB-Poly1305` as defined in {{box-xchachapoly}}, with the 16-byte tag prepended to the ciphertext.

-Every key derivation is HKDF-SHA256 {{!RFC5869}}.
+Every DNSCrypt key derivation following the X-Wing operation uses HKDF-SHA256 {{!RFC5869}}.

-Placeholders are written `[name: N bytes]`; the concrete values they stand for appear in the Generated Values subsection at the end of this appendix.
+Labels such as `[name: N bytes]` refer to the values in {{pq-generated-values}}.

-## Provisional Assignments
+## Parameters

-The following values are the provisional assignments used by these vectors.

-They are normative for the vectors but expected to be confirmed before publication.
+The vectors use the wire identifiers defined in {{pq}} and the reference ticket construction in {{pq-ticket-issuance}}.

 | Item                       | Value                                  |
 | -------------------------- | -------------------------------------- |